The Engineered Future

 Conventional evolution uses random mutation sexual reproduction and selection to improve its organisms.

-Engineering also uses random mutation and selection - but it can also use intelligent design, directed mutation, cross- species recombination, Lamarckian inheritance and selection under simulation to produce its future designs.
+Engineering approaches use random mutation and selection - but it can also use intelligent design, directed mutation, cross- species recombination, Lamarckian inheritance and selection under simulation to produce its future designs.

-This is a superset of the tools available to natural selection.
+This is a superset of the tools which have been available to natural selection up to this point.

-Since things like intelligent design and cross-species recombination are so plainly extremey useful design tools - the end results are practically bound to be superior.
+Since things like intelligent design and cross-species recombination are so plainly extremely useful design tools that the end results are practically bound to be superior.

 Is an engineered future inevitable?